Nonjuring schism: History

-Regular clergy were largely undisturbed and although the Non-Juring bishops were suspended in February 1690, William kept them in office as he tried to negotiate a compromise.
+Regular clergy were largely undisturbed and although the nonjuring bishops were suspended in February 1690, William kept them in office as he tried to negotiate a compromise.
 When this failed, in May 1691 Parliament appointed six new bishops, three of the original nine having since died.
 In May 1692, Sancroft delegated his powers to Bishop Lloyd, who in May 1693 appointed Thomas Wagstaffe (1645–1712) and George Hickes (1642–1715) as new Non-Juring bishops.
 Lloyd argued he simply wanted to establish the principle Parliament had no right to deprive or appoint bishops, but it created a formal schism; the vast majority remained within the established church, while Wagstaffe refused to exercise his powers.

-Some prominent Non-Jurors returned to the church in 1710, including Henry Dodwell (1641–1711), and Robert Nelson (1656–1715).
-Hickes, whose hardline views on divine right and the primacy of Stuart authority led to his appointment as Charles II's chaplain in 1683, was the main driver behind the Non Juror church; it sharply declined after his death in 1715.
+Some prominent nonjurors returned to the church in 1710, including Henry Dodwell (1641–1711), and Robert Nelson (1656–1715).
+Hickes, whose hardline views on divine right and the primacy of Stuart authority led to his appointment as Charles II's chaplain in 1683, was the main driver behind the nonjuror church; it sharply declined after his death in 1715.
 The death of Thomas Wagstaffe in October 1712 left Hickes as the last surviving Non-Juring bishop.
 To ensure the survival of the church, Hickes and two bishops from the Scottish Episcopalian Church, Archibald Campbell and James Gadderar, consecrated Jeremy Collier, Nathaniel Spinckes and Samuel Hawes as bishops in June 1713.